knative/docs/docs/serving/observability/metrics/serving-metrics.md

 !!! note

-    These metrics may change we flush out our migration from OpenCensus to OpenTelemetry
+    These metrics may change as we flush out our migration from OpenCensus to OpenTelemetry

 ## Queue Proxy